andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Worst of all, I wasn't there to deliver any code - I was an "Architect" purest sense.
 It seemed as if people expected me to be there to do diagrams and definitely NOT write code.

+---

+### Ownership [GT]

+@gaythu-rajan - Andrew wasn't 100% successful - myths still persisted, but these were burst successfully once I left.

+@gaythu-rajan - this jumps here.
+Need to put a link
+I (Gayathri) also realised that DDD was being 'done' because someone said so.

+Very few teams had realised the actual benefits of doing it but many were experiencing a lot of pain from doing it wrong.

+This lack of awareness about DDD was a big problem.
+It was seen as 'someone' else's problem, teams were not clear about whose responsibility it was to do DDD, more often than not it was seen as a directive from the top, seen as a 'must be done' step rather than something which developed organically.

+Architects wanted to not only 'own' the model, they also wanted to be its gatekeepers. -> I need to say something about people, desire to control which curtails the innovation in model

+---

+### Conclusions / summary from above

 PROBLEMS:
 - I WAS THERE TO SOLVE ALL THE PROBLEMS,
 - AND I OWNED THE DESIGN.
 - DOMAIN EXPERTS AND DEVELOPERS WERE EXCLUDED.
 - I WAS GOING TO TELL EVERYONE WHAT TO DO,
 - BUT WITHOUT HANDS ON.
+- When it wasn;t "me" it was a grouyp of "Architects"

+@andrewharmellaw - to make this fit both of us

 NEAR ENEMIES:
 - Domain Driven Design isn't done "to" teams, it's done "by" teams.
 Ubiquitous language needs to be _ubiquitous_.
 - Hands on modellers need to be _hands on_.
 - Domain Driven Design isn't for governance and _control_, it's a tool to _enable_.
 People need to be trusted and helped to use it.

----

-### Ownership [GT] <<<<<< TO COME from @gaythu-rajan

-Architects wanted to not only 'own' the model, they also wanted to be its gatekeepers. -> I need to say something about people, desire to control which curtails the innovation in model

-@gaythu-rajan to add more bits here

-@andrewharmellaw Again I think this fits really nice as a follow-up to my slide above, or as a topic sliced into it.
-Actually, having read the slide below I think we could chop this up a little (i.e. put the slide boundaries in different places.)
+@gaythu-rajan - to come up with example and draw a picture

 ---